teccom805/CodersCup_TecchnoKidsDamanhour_MrSaver./README.md

 and also collect windmill parts and search for hummer to fix it
 * ### ahmed omar
-background edit by photoshop ,and edit Mr.saver character,and create logo of game designed and edit map of the game to discuss game trip and challenges for easy user experience ,provide documentation of the game,applied the theme of competition
+background edit by photoshop ,and edit Mr.saver character,and create logo of game designed and edit map of the game to discuss game trip and challenges for easy user experience ,provide documentation of the game,prepare gdd file,and edit videos
 * ### loay nosir
   provide  player and sound effects writes documentation of game